 |Table of Contents||Introduction|

-West Woods is a four hundred acre beach and woodland area owned by the Shinnecock Tribe.
+West Woods is a forty acre beach and woodland area owned by the Shinnecock Tribe.
 The woodland and beach area is used for contemporary social gatherings, weddings, celebrations, camping, and sweat lodge ceremonies.

 The earliest record of West Woods appears in Belcher Hyde’s 1916 map.

 Again in the later 1929 Dolph Stewart map.